Book of Common Prayer (Unitarian): King's Chapel

 Greenwood reported that the first edition of the King's Chapel liturgy was immediately published after its approval and used until 1811, when it was supplanted with the amended second edition.
 Greenwood, replacing Freeman as pastor, guided the next three revisions; the 1828 third edition added further changes that were themselves unchanged in the 1831 fourth edition, the latter of which added family services, prayers, and devotional hymns.
 Greenwood also helmed a fifth edition in 1841.
-Over the course of his revisions, Greenwood introduced over 100 hymns to the psalter including those by Isaac Watts and Charles and John Wesley.
+Over the course of his revisions, Greenwood introduced over 100 hymns to the psalter including those by Watts as well as Charles and John Wesley.

 In the 1918 sixth edition, Brown removed almost all of Greenwood's additions.
 In the same edition, Brown introduced the Didache—a previously lost early Christian text rediscovered in 1900–to the prayer book, though Scovel believed this addition was never used during King's Chapel services.
 The 1925 seventh edition differed very little from the sixth, with minor alterations to language within the Communion service.
-Though not formally published, an "eighth edition" developed between 1955 and 1965 under minister Joseph Barth through the introduction of additional services such as the imposition of ashes on Ash Wednesday.
+Though not formally published, a notional "eighth edition" developed between 1955 and 1965 under minister Joseph Barth, introducing additional services such as the imposition of ashes on Ash Wednesday.
 Barth and his services were likely influenced by his Catholic upbringing.

 The latter forms remained in use through 1980, by which time the minister utilized the Common Lectionary.
 This lectionary would be formally integrated into the 1986 ninth edition, as would Evensong and several accreted services including midweek prayers.
-The entire psalter according to the King James Version with minor Revised Standard Version-based changes and more than thirty hymns were also included in this revision.
+The entire psalter according to the King James Version with minor Revised Standard Version-based changes and more than 30 hymns were also included in this revision.
 Most of the 1662 prayer book's language was retained, but the revising committee made "modest changes" to remove male generic terms.